Tendonitis

 • do not start a new sport without some training or practice

-• do not stick to the same repetitive exercises
+• do not do the same repetitive exercises

 The information on this page has been adapted by NHS Wales from original content supplied by NHS UK NHS website nhs.uk